 The Boston Junior Derby season will be divided into three sessions throughout the year, each lasting approximately three months.
 Sessions will be held in the Fall (September-December) and Spring (February-June).

 Boston Junior Derby is delineated into a total of three levels.
-New skaters begin at Level 0 which will be a three month session teaching basic skating skills.
-Following Level 0, skaters can progress into Younger or Older skater group depending on their age.
-At this point they will become full league members, pick a derby name, and be expected to contribute to the league through participation, fundraising, and league events.
+New skaters begin in Intros, where they will learn basic skating skills.
+Following Intros, skaters can progress into Level 1 or Level 2, depending on their age.

 In addition to fostering a good attitude, resiliency, and coachability, coaches at Boston Junior will teach a number of skills depending on the Level.